 leadfeeder identify website visitors

-You can also see the exact webpages contacts are looking at to empower more personalized follow-ups.
+You can also see the exact webpages contacts are viewing to enable more personalized follow-ups.

 Leadfeeder can also be set up to automatically update your customer relationship management (CRM) tool when a lead visits again.